lingeringwillx/Refpack-QFS-Resources/how-to-compress.md

 #### Notes

-1- 0xFB likely stands for Frank Barchard.
+1- 0xFB likely stands for Frank Barchard, the developer of the algorithm.

 2- In older headers, the uncompressed size is stored in a 3 bytes integer.
 The compression algorithm is pretty old so it's likely that they assumed that 3 bytes is enough for storing the uncompressed size.